Prompt Fuzzing for Fuzz Driver Generation: Evaluation

-For the remaining 11 crashes that were determined to be non-effective warnings, most of them resulted from dereferencing null pointers returned by library API calls.
-As demonstrated in \autoref{sec:eval_infer}, the conversion of arguments of library API calls significantly enhances the bug-finding capability of the fuzz drivers, but it also increases the likelihood of library APIs entering error states and returning null pointers.
-If the generated programs do not check every return value of library APIs, spurious crashes may occur when these null pointers are accessed by subsequent library API calls.
-It is important to note that we do not consider these crashes to be false positives in \tool's bug detection.
-Instead, they are robustness issues stemming from the fact that the library APIs fail to check the passed null pointers.
-Excluding the 7 warnings reported due to library API robustness issues, \textbf{only 4 crashes were identified as false positives in \tool's bug detection.
-We argue that \tool achieves a detection accuracy of 90.90\% (40/44)}.
-Among these 4 false positives, 2 crashes were caused by constraints that \tool failed to infer from the libraries, while the other 2 are considered misuse of the target library that escaped program sanitization due to their complex triggering mechanisms.
+We analyzed the root causes of the ineffective warnings produced by previous fuzzing.
+Among the 14 ineffective warnings, there were 8 warnings resulting from dereferencing null pointers returned by library API calls.
+As demonstrated in \autoref{sec:eval_infer}, the conversion of arguments of library API calls significantly enhances the bug-finding capability of the fuzz drivers, but it also increases the likelihood of library API calls entering error states and returning null pointers.
+If the subsequent library API calls access these null pointers without implementing handling for those null pointer arguments, spurious crashes may occur.
+We must note that we do not consider these crashes false positives in \tool's bug detection.
+Instead, they are robustness issues stemming from the library API functions failing to handle the passed null pointers.
+Excluding the 8 warnings reported due to library API robustness issues, \textbf{only 6 crashes were identified as false positives in \tool's bug detection.
+We argue that \tool achieves a detection accuracy of 86.36\% (38/44)}.
+Among these 6 false positives, 2 crashes were caused by constraints that \tool failed to infer from the libraries.
+Those constraints haven't been deduced because LLMs failed to generate the correct usage for the corresponding library API functions, hence causing the conversion of their arguments to trigger violations.
+The remaining 4 positives were considered misuse of the target library that escaped \tool's validation due to their complex triggering mechanisms.
+For examples, a false positive found in \textsf{zlib} could only be triggered by special values\footnote{https://github.com/madler/zlib/issues/904} and an issue found in \textsf{libpng} requires passing a consistent set of arguments to \func{png\_write\_png}\footnote{https://github.com/pnggroup/libpng/issues/491}.